mangalam-research/wed/_sources/help.txt

 -------

 We're hoping that the lack of Firefox support is going to be temporary.

+Update Summer 2016: things are looking up.
+The Firefox developers have been working on a driver named "Marionette" that *should* solve the support problems.
+Stay tuned.

 For years, wed was supporting Firefox.
 Early on, Firefox was even better supported than Chrome.
 However, the people responsible for maintaining Selenium decided to stop supporting native events in Firefox and forced developers to use synthetic events instead.
 The problem is that Selenium's support for synthetic events on Firefox is unable to accurately reproduce what happens when a user is actually